ruslanmv/ruslanmv.github.io/_posts/2020-09-16-creation-of-container.md

-# Install Docker on your Mac OS using Homebrew
+# Install Docker on your MacOS using Homebrew

 Note that `brew install docker` and `brew cask install docker` is different.
 Some of the instructions about docker installation on Mac OS use the latter code that installs Docker as an Application,